iamabdullahst/ASCII-Camera/README.md

-# macOS Terminal ASCII Camera
+# Terminal ASCII Camera

-A fun, lightweight Python application that captures the video feed from your MacBook's built-in webcam and renders it in real-time as ASCII art directly in your terminal.
+A fun, lightweight cross-platform Python application that captures the video feed from your webcam and renders it in real-time as ASCII art directly in your terminal.

 ## Features